railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Routing
 ~~~~~~~

-Routings define the assembly operations to be done in workcenters for manufacturing a certain
+Routings define the assembly operations to be done in workcenters to manufacture a certain
 product.
 They are usually attached to bills of materials which will define the assembly of products
-required for manufacture or for finished products.
+required for manufacturing or for finished products.

 A routing can be defined directly in a bill of materials or through the menu
 :menuselection:`Manufacturing --> Configuration --> Master Bill of Materials --> Routings`.
 A routing has a name, a code and a